 There will be a transitional cost to practitioners (conveyancers and property lawyers) to learn about LTT and understand the differences with SDLT.
-This cost is estimated to be between £400,000 and £800,000 and is expected to be incurred in 2018/19.
-There may be a small number of property transactions each year which require separate tax returns for the authorities in England and Wales, however, in the majority of cases there are not expected to be any additional transactional costs.
+This cost is estimated to be between £400,000 and £800,000 and is expected to be incurred in 2018-19.

+There will be a small number of property transactions each year which require separate tax returns for the authorities in England and Wales.
+The total additional administrative cost for these properties in any given year is estimated at approximately £30,000.